bloodyrainday/rsschool-cv/cv.md

 ##english language:

 [B2](https://www.efset.org/cert/wUnBhV) - I used to go on english courses (StreamLine) for 2 years.
 After that I started off learning english on my owm.
+The goal is being fluent.